SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Datasets

 \subsection{Dataset archaeology}

 In order to benchmark the ability of our learned representations to transfer to downstream applications, we require curated benchmark datasets for evaluation.
-Although there exist a myriad of semantic segmentation datasets for OLI/TIRS TOA, an extensive literature review found almost no deep learning datasets for other sensors, products, or tasks.
+Although there exist \(\sim\)\,10 semantic segmentation datasets for OLI/TIRS TOA, an extensive literature review found almost no benchmark datasets for other sensors, products, or tasks.
 This is due to both their age (deep learning was not commonplace in the field of remote sensing until recently) and the fact that semantic segmentation is the primary task for which lower resolution satellite imagery is used.

 A single classification dataset, Statlog~\cite{dua2017uci}, was found for the MSS sensor.
 However, this dataset is composed of \(3 \times 3\)~px images, making it unsuitable for evaluation of CNN and ViT backbones.
 For the task of semantic segmentation for cloud cover, three ETM+ TOA datasets were found: L7 SPARCS~\cite{hughes2014automated}, L7 Irish~\cite{usgs2016l7irish,scaramuzza2011development}, and L7 Scaramuzza~\cite{scaramuzza2022landsat}.
 Each of these datasets also has a corresponding dataset for OLI/TIRS TOA (L8 SPARCS~\cite{hughes2019high,usgs2016l8sparcs}, L8 Biome~\cite{foga2017cloud,usgs2016l9biome}, and L8 Scaramuzza~\cite{scaramuzza2021landsat}), making it possible to compare learned representations across sensors.
 No benchmark datasets for TM or ETM+ SR were ever found.
 The L7 SPARCS dataset, while thought to be lost to time, was eventually recovered from a hard drive found in the closet of one of the dataset's authors.
-Among these datasets, we chose to use L7 Irish and L8 Biome due to their larger size.
+The majority of the aforementioned cloud segmentation datasets are official datasets used by the USGS to validate their cloud detection algorithms.
+Among these datasets, we chose to use L7 Irish and L8 Biome due to their larger size and greater number of citations.